U.S. Advisory Commission on Public Diplomacy: Commission Charter

 1. Committee's Official Designation

-The Commission was originally established under Section 604 of the United States Information and Exchange Act of 1948, as amended, and under Section 8 of Reorganization Plan Numbered 2 of 1977.
-It was reauthorized pursuant to Section 1280 of the National Defense Authorization Act (NDAA), Public Law 112-239 (2013), which amended 22 U.S.C. §1469.
-It is operated in accordance with the Federal Advisory Committee Act, 5 U.S.C.
+The Commission was originally established under Section 604 of the United States Information and Exchange Act of 1948, as amended, and under Section 8 of Reorganization Plan Number 2 of 1977.
+It was reauthorized pursuant to Section 702 of the Department of State Authorities Act, Fiscal Year 2017 (P.L.
+114-323), which amended the Foreign Affairs Reform and Restructuring Act of 1998 (22 US.c.
+6553), and re-authorized the Commission until October 1, 2020.
+It is operated in accordance with the Federal Advisory Committee Act, 5 U.S.c.
 Appendix (FACA), to the extent that FACA is not inconsistent with the Commission's authorizing legislation.

 3. Objectives and Scope of Activities